Big data analytics in banking industry

 Customer personalization

-Big data analytics collects information from various data points, from online banking activity to service interactions and even social media engagement.
+Big data analytics collects information from various data points, including online banking activity, service interactions, and even social media engagement.
 This helps banks create 360-degree customer profiles and gives them a holistic view of customer behavior, preferences, and needs.

 By codifying, unifying, and centralizing key analytics and supporting processes, banks can offer personalized services and a much better user experience.
-Moreover, this enables them to generate 5% to 15% higher revenue from their targeted marketing campaigns.
-This increase is often attributed to new up-selling and cross-selling opportunities and the ability to provide the right financial products to the right customers at the right time.
+The business case is compelling: research by McKinsey shows that financial institutions that invest in personalizing their services generate 40% more revenue.
+This increase is largely driven by more effective up-selling and cross-selling opportunities, and the ability to deliver the right financial products to the right customers at the right time.

 Fraud detection

 Modern analytics platforms enhance fraud prevention and risk assessment capabilities.
-By analyzing transaction history and unusual behavior, they can spot illegal activities, saving banks from possible losses.
+By analyzing transaction history and unusual behavior, they can spot illegal activity, helping banks avoid potential losses.

 Cost reduction